rackerlabs/docs-developer-blog/_posts/2020-01-23-integrate-oracle-adf-with-e-business-suite.md

 (FMW) tech stac.
 This does not use standard Oracle Forms tech stack that has been the standard for the last 15+ years.

-> It depends on your WebLogic tech stack and ADF rendering of the forms.”
+> It depends on your WebLogic tech stack and ADF rendering of the forms.

 ### Integrate ADF with SWPA